 The benefit of a deionizer water system is you that can spray purified water directly on your vehicle from the hose without grabbing distilled water and an extra bucket.

 You also have the option of installing a water softening system throughout your house if you have hard water.
-Check out our post Washing Your Car with Hard Water?
+Check out my post Washing Your Car with Hard Water?
 3 Spot-Free Solutions for more information on what options may work best for you.

 Using Distilled or DI Water for Cleaning Car Carpet and Upholstery